 The primary objective of our cash investment activities is to preserve principal while at the same time maximizing the income we receive from our investments without significantly increasing risk.
 Some of the securities that we invest in may be subject to market risk.
 This means that a change in prevailing interest rates may cause the principal amount of the investment to fluctuate.
 For example, if we hold a security that was issued with a fixed interest rate at the then-prevailing rate and the interest rate later rises, we expect the fair value of our investment will decline.
-A hypothetical 50 basis point increase in interest rates reduces the fair value of our available-for-sale securities at June 30, 2016 by approximately \$2,000.
-To minimize this risk, we intend to maintain our portfolio of cash equivalents and marketable securities in a variety of securities, including commercial paper, government and non-government debt securities and/or money market funds that invest in such securities.
+A hypothetical 50 basis point increase in interest rates would not affect the fair value of securities at March 31, 2018.
+To minimize risk, we intend to maintain our portfolio of cash equivalents and marketable securities in a variety of securities, including commercial paper, government and non-government debt securities and/or money market funds that invest in such securities.
 We are not aware of holdings of derivative financial or commodity instruments.

-As of June 30, 2016, our investments consisted of investments in corporate obligations, money market accounts and checking funds with variable market rates of interest.
+As of March 31, 2018, our investments consisted of money market accounts with variable market rates of interest.
 We believe our credit risk is immaterial.
 We measure our cash equivalents and marketable securities at fair value on a recurring basis and have significant observable inputs where there are identical or comparable assets in the market to use in establishing our fair value measurements.
 We use significant observable inputs that include but are not limited to benchmark yields, reported trades, broker/dealer quotes and issuer spreads.
 We consider these inputs to be Level 2 inputs.
-Generally, the types of instruments we invest in are not traded on a market such as the NASDAQ Global Market, which we would consider to be Level 1 inputs.
+Generally, the types of instruments we invest in are not traded on a market such as the Nasdaq Global Market, which we would consider to be Level 1 inputs.
 We do not have any investments that would require inputs considered to be Level 3.
 We use the bid price to establish fair value where a bid price is available.